-In a stunning decision handed down on August 27, Chief Judge Stefan R. Underhill ruled in favor of a prisoner contesting the constitutionality of his permanent solitary confinement while serving a life without parole sentence.
+In a stunning decision handed down on August 27, Chief Judge Stefan R. Underhill ruled in favor of a Connecticut prisoner contesting the constitutionality of his permanent solitary confinement while serving a life without parole sentence.
 He was represented by five students in Columbia Law School’s Challenging the Consequences of Mass Incarceration Clinic under the supervision of Clinical Professor of Law Brett Dignam.

 In written briefs and oral arguments, which the students presented in Underhill’s courtroom in April, they maintained that the treatment of their client, Richard Reynolds, violated parts of the Constitution, namely the Eighth Amendment’s prohibition of cruel and unusual punishment, the 14th Amendment’s due process and equal protection clauses, and the ex post facto and bill of attainder clauses.

 In his ruling, Underhill, who serves on the U.S. District Court for the District of Connecticut, sided with the students on four of the five claims (one was deferred for future consideration).
 He issued a permanent injunction order that enjoins the defendants—who include the past and present commissioners of corrections, various wardens, and a prison psychologist and psychiatrist—from placing Reynolds in “special circumstances high-security status,” the harshest form of solitary confinement.

 “I am incredibly happy for Mr. Reynolds,” clinic student Caleb King ’20 said the day after the ruling.
 “After months of anticipation, the ruling was truly tremendous news.
 I am simply very grateful to have been given the opportunity to assist in advocating for his fundamental rights.”